varunoberoi/deepstream.io-website-old/pages/blog/publishing-aws-sns-messages-to-browsers-tutorial/index.md

 -   Start a HTTP server
 -   Subscribe to a topic and tell SNS which URL it should send updates to
--   Receives a “do you really want to receive updates?” message on that URL
+-   Receive a “do you really want to receive updates?” message on that URL
--   Confirms that message
+-   Confirm that message

 And from there on, it receives all updates as incoming http requests.
 A few things to note about these requests: